MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-linux-application.md

 * An Azure Kubernetes Service on Azure Stack HCI or Windows Server cluster with at least one Linux worker node that is up and running.
 * A kubeconfig file to access the cluster.
-* Have the Azure Kubernetes Service on Azure Stack HCI PowerShell module installed.
+* Have the Azure Kubernetes Service on Azure Stack HCI and Windows ServerPowerShell module installed.
 * Run the commands in this document in a PowerShell administrative window.
 * Ensure that OS-specific workloads land on the appropriate container host.
 If you have a mixed Linux and Windows worker nodes Kubernetes cluster, you can either use node selectors or taints and tolerations.
 For more information, see [using node selectors and taints and tolerations](adapt-apps-mixed-os-clusters.md).